 WHITE FISH (HALIBUT, RED ROCK, OTHER PACIFIC FISH) MARINATED THEN GRILLED OR PAN-SEARED

 Many different white fish will work in this recip.
-Red Rock and Halibut are favorites.
+Red Rock and Halibut are the favorites.

 - 6 cloves garlic, pasted